Coordinated Specialists

 Honest assessment of how we compare.
 We believe in transparency.

-One team Single point of contact
+One team A single point of contact

 Multi-Vendor Approach

-3-5 vendors typical CMO + agency + dev + SEO + writers
+3–5 vendors CMO + agency + dev + SEO + writers

-Strategic Alignment
+Strategic alignment

-Unified vision (Tara + Titus) Strategy informs every decision
+One vision (Tara + Titus) Strategy informs every decision

 Multi-Vendor Approach